-As we draw close to the end of January, and look back over the past month, it's easy to see we've talked a lot about goal-setting, planning, prioritization, and the like.
-If you participated in our ROCKET 2018 program, you may have even put together a strategic plan for the coming year, and have a strategy in place to implement it as well.
-You are ready and waiting to make the coming year, your best year yet!
+As we draw close to the end of January, and look back over the past month, it's easy to see we've talked a lot about goal-setting, planning, habits, and the like.
+And iff you participated in this year's Rocket Goals program, you may have even put together a strategic plan for the coming year, and have a solid strategy in place to implement that plan.
+You are ready and waiting to make this coming year, your best year yet!

 But one thing more is needed: persistence.
 Persistence pays.